-Lola Gonzàlez was born in 1988 in Angoulême, France and lives in Paris.
+Lola Gonzàlez was born in 1988 in Angoulême, France and lives between Brest and Paris.
 She is a graduate of the Fine Arts School of Lyon (2012).
 She is recipient of France’s prestigious Meurice Price 2016 and nominated for Prix Ricard 2017.
-Her work has been exhibited in several French and international institutions including a solo exhibition at MAC Lyon, Le Crédac, Ivry-sur-Seine, FR (2017); Centre d’art contemporain, Brest, FR (2016); Basis, Frankfurt, DE (2017) and in two-person exhibitions at the Palais de Tokyo, The Festival Do Disturb, Paris (2016).
-She has participated in group exhibitions at Centre Pompidou, 2014 and the Biennale de Lyon, 2015.
-In 2016, she had a residency at Temple Bar Gallery + Studios, supported by the French Embassy in Ireland and L’Institut Francais.
+Her work has been exhibited in several French and international institutions including a solo exhibition at MAC Lyon, Le Crédac, Ivry-sur-Seine, FR (2017), and in two-person exhibitions at the Palais de Tokyo, Fe Festival Do Disturb, Paris (2016),

 Exhibition28 September - 17 November 2018